chriscohen/codeception-drupal-content-types/README.md

       sensitive.
 Some fields don't have widgets (such as title) so just leave it out.
 There is a list of field types that are exempted from having a widget, so the ContentTypeRegistry will be aware of this.
     - **required** can be set to "true" if the field is required.
 If it's not, just leave this out altogether.
+    - **testData** should contain the dummy data used to test this field.
+Each field can be instructed to fill itself with test data and this is the data that will be used.
+If an array of values if provided, one can be chosen at random by the Field class.

 ## Suite-specific contentTypes.yml